hetalang/heta-specifications/actions.md

 #update S @Species { compartment: c1 };
 ```

-The statement throws error because the component with index `S` has not been created before.
+The statement throws error because the component with index `S` was not created before.

 ### Example 3